craigschlegel/registrations-for-the-events-calendar/readme.txt

 = Can I edit registrations and export them for an event? =

 Yes.
 Click on the button "Detailed View" for the event in which you'd like to edit or export registrations for.

+= Can I display a list of event attendees on the front-end? =

+Yes.
+There is an option on the "Form" tab to display a list of attendees above the registration form.
+A guest's first and last name will only appear after you have had a chance to review it in the backend of the site.

 = Can I display the registration form on another page or post? =